material-motion/material-motion/specifications/life_of_a_transition_controller.md

 ### Step 5: Once the runtime idles, terminate the transition

-Once the transition controller detects that the runtime has entered an idle state, the transition controller should terminate the transition.
+Once the transition controller detects that the scheduler activity has idled, the transition controller should terminate the transition.
 How this is communicated will depend on the platform.

 > On iOS, for example, the transition controller must invoke a specific method to inform UIKit that the transition has either completed or canceled.